pirategaspard/XMLToAnything/README.md

 Use XMLToAnything to generate Coldfusion data types from XML docs.
 This can be useful if you want to work with structures, arrays, and queries instead of parsing the XML doc.

+Works best with XML that has been created with AnythingToXML, but will work with any XML.

+XMLToAnything will create a structure, or an array of structures from the XML.
+It will also attempt to determine possible queries and give a best guess at column names.
+Obviously this process is not 100% accurate.

+This can also be used if you have a XML template and need to figure out how to structure the data so that it can be generated with AnythingToXML.

 ##Updates
 <ul>